-We recorded a net loss of approximately \$1.2 million for the three-month period ended March 31, 2020, as compared to a net loss from continuing operations in the three-month period ended March 31, 2019 of \$1.7 million, primarily due to reduction head count.
-In 2019, we had closed our drug development operations in Freiburg Germany and sold most of the Company's fixed assets, resulting in a gain from discontinued operations of \$0.2 million in the three-month period ended March 31, 2019.
+We recorded a net loss of approximately \$1.3 million for the three-month period ended March 31, 2021, as compared to a net loss for the three-month period ended March 31, 2020 of \$1.2 million.

-We recognized no licensing revenue in the three-month periods ended March 31, 2020 and 2019.
+We recognized no licensing revenue in the three-month periods ended March 31, 2021 and 2020.
 All future licensing fees under our current licensing agreements are dependent upon successful development milestones being achieved by the licensor.
-During the remainder of 2020, we do not foresee receiving any significant licensing fees.